HairySpoon/htlfc/docs/INSTALL.md

 # Installation
 Hypertext Legacy File Converter "HTLFC" is a Python 3 application, it may be installed either manually or through `pip3`.
+The uncomplicated option is to install directly from GitHub described near the end of this instruction.

 ## Manual Method
 Use this method to download and test HTLFC without a permanent installation.
 Also relevant for software development.